LADSoft/OrangeC/README.md

 My primary development environment for many years has been Borland C 5.5, and I still support that.
 Recently, I have started including build files for Visual Studio Express.
 There is currently no support for compiling under other operating systems although most of the sources are OS-agnostic, with the exception of the make program which has heavy reliance on win32.

 The compiler uses a text-based output format, a variant of the IEEE-695 OMF.
-I've preferred this since it is easier to debug…  at one point I did try turning it into a binary format but once I got far enough to prototype it there didn't seem to be enough gain to want to complete the work.
+I've preferred this since it is easier to debug…  at one point I did try turning it into a binary format but once I got far enough to prototype it there didn't seem to be enough gain to complete the work.
+And I really like text files a lot lol!

 The make program is eerily similar to GNU make, however, with me never having the pleasure of actually using GNU make I don't know how close I got.
 The code was developed independently of GNU make, and without ever looking at the sources for GNU make.